Why Do Dental Crowns Fail and How to Save Yours

 3. Warning Signs: When Your Crown Might Be in Distress

-Pain, sensitivity, and visible cracks are warning signs that your crown might be failing.
+Pain, sensitivity, and visible cracks are signs that your crown might be failing.

-Visible cracks or chips can compromise the crown’s integrity.
+Visible cracks or chips can weaken the structure, increasing the risk of breakage.

-Addressing dental crown issues promptly is crucial for avoiding further damage.
+Promptly addressing dental crown issues is crucial for avoiding further damage.

 Delaying treatment can lead to more complex and expensive procedures.